Fragmentation of Public Sphere

 Mechanisms of Fragmentation

-Algorithmic Curation: Platforms use algorithms to show users content theyβre likely to engage with, gradually creating personalized information bubbles.
+Algorithmic Curation: Platforms use algorithms to show users content they are likely to engage with, which researchers have studied as a factor in creating personalized information environments.

 Platform Migration: Different political groups gravitate toward different platforms with distinct cultures and norms.